2.14 Leases

 significantly increase the amount of information disclosed about leasing

 activities and related transactions.
-Although relatively few SEC staff comments
+In the current year, the SEC staff issued

-on the application of ASC 842 have been issued thus far, some observations in
+more comments on the application of ASC 842 than it did in prior years,

-comments related to its application have emerged.
-For example, registrants have
+However, consistent themes have emerged.
+For example, registrants have received

-received comments on (1) how ASC 842 applies or does not apply in certain
+comments on (1) how ASC 842 applies or does not apply in certain arrangements

-arrangements, and (2) the discount rate used to calculate the amount of the
+and (2) the discount rate used to calculate the amount of the lease liability

-nature of expenses treated as initial direct costs; the determination of lease
+The nature of expenses treated as initial direct costs.

 2.14.1.1 Accounting for Arrangements Under ASC 842